nitishrana1811/India-Vehicle-Registration-Analysis/README.md

 - Dashboard_Screenshots/ – Dashboard preview images

 Note
-GitHub does not support previewing .pbix files.
-Please refer to the screenshots folder for dashboard visuals.
+GitHub does not support previewing Power BI (.pbix) files.
+To view the dashboard interactively, download the file and open it using Power BI Desktop.
+Screenshots are provided for quick reference.